pszponder/dev-notes_go_archived/notes/go_functions.md

 The `defer` keyword is used to ensure that a function call (usually for cleanup tasks) is executed later in a program's execution, specifically just before the surrounding function (in which the `defer` was written) returns.

-The primary use of `defer` is to simplify function that perform various clean-up actions, like closing files, releasing resources, or unlocking mutexes.
+The primary use of `defer` is to simplify functions that perform various clean-up actions, like closing files, releasing resources, or unlocking mutexes.

 > `defer` helps in writing cleaner and more readable code by ensuring that cleanup or finishing tasks are always executed